wujekbizon/school_locker/README.md

         - [ ] Show recently created tests or accessed books (if the feature is implemented).
         - [x] (Optional) Progress indicators: Visualize user's progress in completed tests or completed books (badges, points, etc.).
       - [ ] Featured Content (Optional):
-        - [ ] Showcase curated test collections for popular subjects or age groups.
+        - [ ] Showcase created test collections for popular subjects or age groups.
         - [ ] Highlight newly added digital books to the library (if implemented).
       - [ ] Call to Action Buttons:
         - [x] "Create Test" button to initiate test creation.